 - Breakdown repair cover – This covers the cost of recovery following a breakdown, plus extra cover available for spare parts should they be required.

 - At home – This will cover your vehicle if it breaks down at home only (rather than when you’re out and about).
 It is also sometimes called ‘on drive’ cover.

 - European breakdown cover – This will cover you if you breakdown whilst you are driving in Europe.
 However, before taking out this policy, it is worth checking with your insurer whether this type cover is already included in your car insurance policy.

 - Onward journey cover – This covers the cost of onward travel (e.g. train tickets) to enable you to complete your journey if your car is not able to be repaired on the roadside.

 - Personal cover – This covers the cost of recovery for any car that you might be driving, rather than just a specific vehicle.

-This covers the replacement of keys and locks for your vehicle should they be misplaced or lost.
-Some insurers offer 24-hour emergency assistance for this.
+If you lose or misplace your keys, it can sometimes be expensive to replace them.
+Key Care covers the replacement of keys and locks for your vehicle should they be misplaced or lost.

 - Cover for lost and stolen keys, replacement locks and any call-out charges up to an annual cover limit of £2,500

 - Up to 3 days car hire if your car is unusable as a result of lost or stolen keys